Use of Technology

 Where We Stand:

-The Academy of Managed Care Pharmacy (AMCP) supports the implementation and expanded use of health information technology (HIT), including electronic health records and electronic prescribing.
+The Academy of Managed Care Pharmacy (AMCP) supports the implementation and expanded use of health information technology (HIT), including electronic health records, electronic prescribing, electronic prior authorization, real time benefit check, telehealth, remote patient monitoring, digital therapeutics and other technology advancements that promote efficient use of healthcare resources, improve quality and patient and provider satisfaction.
 AMCP also supports the use of technology in the dispensing and delivery of prescription drugs to patients.

 Managed care pharmacy has developed a broad range of innovative and integrated strategies using state‐of‐the‐art technology to effectively manage prescription benefits for given patient populations.
-Industry standards have been developed, adopted for electronic prescribing, and are being utilized in a protected environment that allows access to and the use and protection of patients’ health records in a productive and efficient manner.
+Industry standards have been developed and adopted for electronic prescribing, electronic prior authorization, and other transactions and processes.
+These standards allow for access to and use of patients’ health records in a productive and efficient manner while protecting patient information.
 Technology for accurate dispensing has been adopted in most pharmacy settings.

-The further implementation of standards for interoperability of electronic health records and electronic prescribing offers opportunities not only to improve patient care, but also to combat fraud, waste and abuse within the health care system.
+The further implementation of standards for interoperability of electronic health records, electronic prescribing and electronic prior authorizations offers opportunities not only to improve patient care, but also to combat fraud, waste and abuse within the health care system.
 Integrated HIT systems can encourage the use of evidence‐based clinical guidelines.
-Interoperable electronic prescribing systems can also help health plans and law enforcement monitor and share information regarding potentially fraudulent activity, or suspected abuse or drug diversion activities.
+Interoperable electronic interchange of healthcare information can also help health plans and law enforcement monitor and share information regarding potentially fraudulent activity, or suspected abuse or drug diversion activities.
 At a time when some estimate that inappropriate or unnecessary care, fraud, and abuse account for almost one‐third of overall health spending, HIT offers opportunities to reduce health care costs without reducing the quality of care.

 Electronic Health Records (EHRs)